 depicted wearing a green cloak in iconography) indicates that Catholicism was

-shaped from pre-existing doctrines.
+shaped by pre-existing doctrines.
 Furthermore, let us not forget that before

 the invention of the printing press in the 15th century, falsifying a